Do1e

 ssh-keygen -t rsa -b 8192

-The public key can be shared publicly and should be saved in the server's ~/.ssh/authorized_keys file, one public key per line corresponding to the private key of different PCs
+The public key can be shared and saved in the server's ~/.ssh/authorized_keys file, one public key per line corresponding to the private key of different PCs.

-The private key must be kept safe and not leaked.
-It is strongly discouraged to use the same key on all your PCs!
+Keep the private key safe and do not disclose it.
+It is strongly discouraged to use the same key across all your PCs!

 :::